 presenting a refugee claim

 Certain legal services are never covered by legal aid.
-For example, you can’t receive legal aid to contest a parking ticket or to sue someone for defamation.
+For example, you can’t receive legal aid to sue someone for defamation.

 The Homologation Assistance Service is available to anyone, no matter what their income.